-One of the great events in Malaga of the year and the biggest for foodies, Malaga Gastronomy Festival celebrates its sixth edition in 2019.
-The event usually takes place in May, although the 2019 edition has been moved to 6 to 9 June, the event brings together the best of food and creators in the province.
+One of the great events in Malaga of the year and the biggest for foodies, Malaga Gastronomy Festival celebrates its seventh edition in 2020.
+The event usually takes place in May and brings together the best of food and creators in the province.
 Action centres around Plaza de la Marina where there will be workshops, show cooking demonstrations and food trucks over the weekend.

 Taste the best from the sea

 Sardines on a bamboo cane over a log fire and on the beach make one of the best foodie experiences on the Costa del Sol.
 And May opens the start of the best sardine season.
 Those in the know say that you should only eat sardines in months without an ‘r’ in them so make sure you enjoy an espeto or two while you’re in Malaga in May.
 Most beach restaurants serve them – for the cheapest, head for Pedregalejo or El Palo where 5 or 6 delicious sardines cost from €1.50.

 As fans of Guide to Malaga know, we like to get off the beaten track and one of the best ways to do this is to take a tour with a local.
 Our friend Mona from Cooltoural organises tailor-made visits to the city so you can connect with real people on your terms and in your own time.
 We’ve done one of these tours and you really do discover something new even if you’ve been in Malaga for years.
 Find out more about Cooltoural.

 See some squares